Notas do Produtor

 Nose: characteristic and classic Madeira bouquet of dried fruits, toffee and hints of oak and spices.

 balanced by a very fine acidity.
-A long aftertaste with notes of honey and spicy oak.
+A long aftertaste with notes of honey.

 The Blandys are unique in being the only family of all the original founders of the Madeira wine trade to still own and manage their own original wine company; nearly 2 centuries of fine wine production, 1811 - 2003.

 The first Blandy to arrive on the island was John Blandy in 1807 at the age of 23.
 He was a quartermaster in General Beresford's army and was posted to Madeira to help defend the island from a possible attack by Napoleon.
 It was during this time that his interest in the Madeira wine trade grew, and after briefly returning to England in 1810 to marry Janet Burden, he finally settled on the island as a general trader in 1811.